dgleba/tools599/watchcopy598/README.md

 # to run it

+Place the repository in C:\data\script

+So the path to `watch598.ps1` will be `C:\data\script\tools599\watchcopy598\watch598.ps1`

+Copy `watch598settings_example.conf` to `watch598settings.conf`

-Read the scripts for folder settings etc. and edit them to your needs.
+Read `watch598.ps1` for folder settings etc. and edit them to your needs.

-Run watch598.ps1 and it will copy files in the watched folder to the output folder on file changes in the folder.
+Run watch598.ps1 and it will copy files in the watched folder to the output folders on file changes in the folder.

 Put the watch598.ps1 in a scheduled task to start on boot.